-A location quotient measures the relative size of a broad industry grouping relative to the national economy, providing a sectoral analysis of Uttlesford District's employment structure.
+- 3.8.2 A location quotient measures the relative size of a broad industry grouping relative to the national economy, providing a sectoral analysis of Uttlesford District's employment structure.
 A location quotient greater than 1.0 indicates that the rate of employment in that sector is above the national average, whereas a location quotient smaller than 1.0 indicates it is below the national average.
 A high location quotient (i.e. above 1.0) indicates some degree of specialisation, and the higher the location quotient the greater the specialisation.
-Industry sectors with high location quotients often indicate those sectors where the local economy has a comparative advantage and thus attract investment.
+Industry sectors with high location quotients often indicate those sectors where the local economy has a comparative advantage and thus attract investment. - 3.8.3 Table 3-9 presents the location quotient for each broad industrial group in Uttlesford relative to England as a whole.
+The table also includes data on the percentage change in employment over the period from 2009 to 2014 and the relative share of total employment each industrial group has.
+This helps to identify those sectors in which Uttlesford is relatively well represented, growing and of importance to the local economy in terms of jobs.

-29 ONS, (2015); UK Business Count: Activity, Size and Location.
+&lt;sup>29 ONS, (2015); UK Business Count: Activity, Size and Location.